awsdocs/amazon-ec2-user-guide/doc_source/configuring-instance-metadata-options.md

 ```

 **To turn on the IPv6 endpoint for your instance**
-By default, the IPv4 endpoint is enabled and the IPv6 endpoint is disabled\.
+By default, the IPv6 endpoint is disabled\.
 This is true even if you have launched an instance into an IPv6\-only subnet\.
 The IPv6 endpoint for IMDS is only accessible on [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances)\.
 For more information about the metadata options, see [modify\-instance\-metadata\-options](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-metadata-options.html) in the *AWS CLI command reference*\.
 The following example shows you how to turn on the IPv6 endpoint for the instance metadata service\.

 ```
 aws ec2 modify-instance-metadata-options \